RustScript2025/RustScript/README.md

 **"Directory 'www' not found" error?**
 You need to run the build script first (`build_wasm.bat` on Windows or `./build_wasm.sh` on Linux/Mac) to create the WebAssembly runtime and `www` directory structure.

-**Compiler hangs and never finishes?**
-This is a known bug we're actively investigating.
-If `rjsc hello.rjsc` hangs indefinitely:
-- Stop the process with Ctrl+C
-- Please report this issue on GitHub with:
-  - Your operating system and Rust version
-  - The exact command you ran
-  - The contents of your `.rjsc` file

-This should not happen, and we need your help to track down and fix this issue.

 ## Example Games